 Harmful microbes coming into contact with the C-section wound cause the infection.

-The bacterium Staphylococcus aureus is the most common microbe to cause C-section wound infections.
+The bacterium Staphylococcus aureus is the

 Other common types of bacteria that can cause the infection include Enterococcus and Escherichia coli.
 Antibiotic medications are the usual treatment for bacterial infections.